slin30/SCAdmin/README.md

 #### From source

-This is the most manual approach, but does not require actual access to the repository.
+This is the most manual approach, but does not require persistent access to the repository.
 All you need is the tarball (tar.gz; see below).
-Getting said tarball requires repository access, but this method does allow anyone with the tarball to pass the file to others, and install the package.
+While obtaining said tarball requires repository access, anyone with the tarball can install the package using the instructions in the code chunk thereafter.

 1. Navigate to the master branch (https://git.cm-elsevier.com/zhang1/SCAdmin/tree/master)
 2. Download the tar.gz (even if you are running Windows)